George M. Cohan Statue

 George M. Cohan was an American-born performer, playwright, composer, and producer.
 Cohan was born on July 3rd, 1878, and died on November 5th, 1942, at 64 years old.
 He was born to Irish-Catholic parents in Providence, Rhode Island.
-Though this was his place of birth, he did not stay put for very long.
-He spent the majority of his younger years traveling all parts of the country as a part of his families traveling vaudeville act.
+Though this was his place of birth, he did not stay in Rhode Island for very long.
+He spent the majority of his younger years traveling all parts of the country as a part of his family's traveling vaudeville act.
 This was his earliest exposure to the world of the performing arts, that would lead to a lifelong career.

 Due to his thumbprint on the creation of Broadway as we know it today being so wildly visible, it is nearly impossible not to wish to honor him in some sort of way.
 What better way than a bronze statue erected right in the heart of the place he worked so hard to mold and create.
 Thus, the George M. Cohan statue came to be.

 Mondello, Bob.
 “George M. Cohan, 'The Man Who Created Broadway,' Was An Anthem Machine.”
 NPR, NPR, 20 Dec.
 2018, www.npr.org/2018/12/20/677552863/george-m-cohan-the-man-who-created-broadway-american-anthem.